TheOtherKraits/SnappySTEP/README.md

 8. If multi-region case, run `./snappyStepSplitMeshRegions.sh`
 9. If there are baffles, run `./snappyStepCreateBaffles.sh`
 10. Run `checkMesh`
+11. Create dummy file for ParaView `touch case.foam`
-11. Inspect mesh in ParaView
+12. Inspect mesh in ParaView

 # Features
 * Import geometry from STEP assembly files.